top of page

 13. Chemical Safety

 Handling hazardous chemicals requires proper training.
-Topics should include hazard identification, safe storage, PPE requirements, spill response, ventilation, and emergency first aid for chemical exposure.
+Topics should include hazard identification, safe storage, PPE requirements, spill response, proper ventilation, and emergency first aid for chemical exposure.
 Reinforce compliance with safety regulations.

 14. First Aid and Emergency Preparedness